GarethPGH/Graphics/README.md

 # Graphics
-A repository for some graphics projects I have done, in Desc Order
+A repository for some graphics projects I have done, in Desc Order 2018 Dog_icon: A .jpg preview with an orange background to make the face of the dog stand out for viewing purposes of a .ico file for FindMyPet.
+Created with Gimp.
+Intended to be the App icon.

 July 2018 Waterdeer: Scratchboard medium with Watercolor overlay on flowers.
 I'm a traditional artist by nature.
 This was the first full-sheet Scratchboard commission I did.